fbettag/aquila/guides/streaming-and-sinks.md

 - `Aquila.Sink.pid/2` – sends tuples to a process (`{:aquila_chunk, chunk, ref}`),
   optionally omitting the reference via `with_ref: false`.
 - `Aquila.Sink.fun/1` – passes each event to a two-arity function.
-- `Aquila.Sink.collector/2` – replays events to a supervising process with an internal reference, great for assertions during tests.
+- `Aquila.Sink.collector/0,1,2` – replays events to a supervising process with an internal reference, great for assertions during tests.
+Accepts optional owner process and options.

 All sinks receive the following events: